 High Throughput Screening

-ChemDiv has over 1 million compounds available for screening against seasonal and avian influenza, and we maintain an active screening program for evaluation of new compound libraries.
+ChemDiv has over 1.6 million screening compounds available for molecular screening against seasonal and avian influenza, and we maintain an active screening program for evaluation of new compound libraries.
 We offer:

 Targeted HTS assays for neuraminidase inhibitors